awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/concepts.md

 ## Environment Tier<a name="concepts-tier"></a>

 When you launch an Elastic Beanstalk environment, you first choose an environment tier\.
-The environment tier that you choose determines whether Elastic Beanstalk provisions resources to support an application that handles HTTP requests or an application that pulls tasks from a queue\.
-An application that serves HTTP requests runs in a [web server environment](concepts-webserver.md)\.
-An environment that pulls tasks from an Amazon Simple Queue Service queue runs in a [worker environment](concepts-worker.md)\.
+The environment tier designates the type of application that the environment runs, and determines what resources Elastic Beanstalk provisions to support it\.
+An application that serves HTTP requests runs in a [web server environment tier](concepts-webserver.md)\.
+An environment that pulls tasks from an Amazon Simple Queue Service \(Amazon SQS\) queue runs in a [worker environment tier](concepts-worker.md)\.

 ## Environment Configuration<a name="concepts-environmentconfig"></a>

  An *environment configuration* identifies a collection of parameters and settings that define how an environment and its associated resources behave\.
 When you update an environment’s configuration settings, Elastic Beanstalk automatically applies the changes to existing resources or deletes and deploys new resources \(depending on the type of change\)\.

-## Configuration Template<a name="concepts-configuration"></a>
+## Saved Configuration<a name="concepts-configuration"></a>

-A *configuration template* is a starting point for creating unique environment configurations\.
-Configuration templates can be created or modified by using the Elastic Beanstalk command line utilities or API\.
+A *saved configuration* is a template that you can use as a starting point for creating unique environment configurations\.
+You can create and modify saved configurations, and apply them to environments, using the Elastic Beanstalk console, EB CLI, AWS CLI, or API\.
+The API and the AWS CLI refer to saved configurations as *configuration templates*\.

 ## Platform<a name="concepts-platform"></a>

-A *platform* is a combination of an operating system \(OS\), programming language runtime, web server, application server, and Elastic Beanstalk components\.
+A *platform* is a combination of an operating system, programming language runtime, web server, application server, and Elastic Beanstalk components\.
 You design and target your web application to a platform\.
 Elastic Beanstalk provides a variety of platforms on which you can build your applications\.

 For details, see [AWS Elastic Beanstalk Platforms](concepts-all-platforms.md)\.